shaharfrank/multilevelcli/README.md

 ```

 ## CliResult
 CliResult is the object returned at runtime by the cli parser's `cli.parse()` method.
-It contains the parsing results and the
+It contains the parsing results
-final values of the selected command, the command parameters and the options.
-Seperate namespaces
+and the final values of the selected command, the command parameters and the options.
+Separate namespaces
-(dictionaries) are maintained for each level.
+(see below) are maintained for each level.
 The most significant methods are:
-- .**command**() - returns the command object matching the user's input
+- .**command_name**() - returns the command name (str) selected by the user
-- .**group**() - returns the group to which the command belongs
-- .**args**() - returns the selected command arguments namespace
+- .**args**() - returns the selected command arguments namespace.
+Each argument is a key, and the parsed user input is
+its value.
-- .**opt**() - returns the selected command options namespace
+- .**opt**() - returns the selected command options namespace.
+Options apper in this namespace if set by user and/or they
+have a default value.
+- .**ns**() - Return a global namespace containing all options and arguments gathered
+from all levels.
+The options and argument keys are set in full path format where the group and command(s)
+are added to the name
+and seperated by a dot.
+So, for example, if you have a command "vms instances new <id>" the id argument key in the namespace
+will be "vms.instances.new.name".
+- .**command**() - returns the command _object_ matching the user's input
-- .**ns**(level=None) - return the requested level namespace, and the command level namespace by default
+- .**group**() - returns the group _object_ to which the command belongs
 - .**unparsed_tokens**() - return the tokens that were not parsed.
 This is required  during partial parsing.
 - .**command_ctx**() - get the user defined command context (see below)

 ## Namespace
-The multilevelcli parser returns a namespace object that provides flat namespace (dictionary) of all options
-and arguments set during parsing and also per level dictionaries.
-**[TODO: further explanation required]**
+A namespace is a python dictionary with some convenience function to allow accessing the dictionary keys
+as members, and nested names lookup are supported too (e.g. you can lookup 'vms.instances.new.name' ).
+So instead of
+using the standard python dict lookup _a["key"]_ you can do just _a.key_.

 ## Command tree generation
 A complete command tree listing all groups and the commands in each group can be printed